srp33/WishBuilder/README.md

 Please complete the following steps for each dataset that you prepare.
 Let me know if you have any questions or run into any problems.

 1. Examine the list of [open issues](https://github.com/srp33/WishBuilder/issues).
 Each "issue" represents a dataset that needs to be prepared.
-Identify one that you would like to work with.
+Identify one issue that you would like to work on (and that nobody else is currently working on).
-2. Edit the issue.
+2. Edit the issue you selected.
 Put your name where it says "Status."
-Put IN PROGRESS next to your name.
+Put **IN PROGRESS** next to your name.
 3. Log in to the Supercomputer.
 Then clone the WishBuilder git repository:

   ```